jetbundle/jetbundle.github.io/_diffequations/chapter-04/04-3-integrable-systems.md

 parent_section: null
 ---

-# Section 4.3: Completely Integrable Systems

-> A specific class of nonlinear PDEs possesses an infinite number of conservation laws, allowing coherent structures—solitons—to interact nonlinearly yet emerge with their shapes and velocities intact.
+A specific class of nonlinear PDEs possesses an infinite number of conservation laws, allowing coherent structures—solitons—to interact nonlinearly yet emerge with their shapes and velocities intact.

 ## Introduction